ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 1. List the VPC resources
 {: #network_vpc}

    The VPC resources created is summarized by the output of the subnets command, shown below, edited for brevity.
-Notice the three VPCs, the non overlapping CIDR blocks, and the resource groups membership:
+Notice the three VPCs, the non-overlapping CIDR blocks, and the resource groups membership:
    ```sh
    ibmcloud target -r $(grep ibm_region terraform.tfvars | sed -e 's/  *//g' -e 's/#.*//' -e 's/.*=//' -e 's/"//g')
    ibmcloud is subnets --all-resource-groups | grep $basename